rsdmu/gatsby-starter-delog/_data/blog/2020-02-21-hello-world-the-remark-kitchen-sink.md

 P﻿ublished by the [Habitat International](https://www.sciencedirect.com/journal/habitat-international "Go to Habitat International on ScienceDirect")

 # Some visuals from the study

 ![Kabul City land-use zoning plan prepared by Japan International Cooperation Agency in 2012.
 The updated official plan is overlayed by data on the existing situation.
 Green-colored spots represent the study sites.
 (For interpretation of the references to color in this figure legend, the reader is referred to the Web version of this article.)](/assets/1-s2.0-S019739752100151X-gr1_lrg.jpg)

 Kabul City land-use zoning plan prepared by Japan International Cooperation Agency in 2012.
 The updated official plan is overlayed by data on the existing situation.
 Green-colored spots represent the study sites.
-(For interpretation of the references to color in this figure legend, the reader is referred to the Web version of this article.)

 ![](/assets/1-s2.0-S019739752100151X-gr3a_lrg.jpg "Public parks and their surrounding area land use versus gender-based user distribution.")

 ![Public parks and their surrounding area land use versus gender-based user distribution.](/assets/1-s2.0-S019739752100151X-gr3b_lrg.jpg)

-Fig. 3.
 Public parks and their surrounding area land use versus gender-based user distribution.

 ![A map of two public spaces in Kabul City illustrating the existence of diverse activities and amenities.](/assets/1-s2.0-S019739752100151X-gr5_lrg.jpg)